MathiildaS/MyMonthlyBudgetTracker/docs/testspecification.md

 This is a specification of all the test cases for the project.
 Please see the [Requirement Specification](./requirementspec.md) for traceability to the corresponding requirement.

+You will find a report of the manually and automated tests here [Test Report](./testreport.md)

 The project has been manually tested to ensure that the implemented functionality works as intended.

 ## Table Of Contents